 The backsplash — the portion of wall running between the countertop and the top wall cupboards — is a prominent place for showcasing the delicate texture and colour variations of tumbled tile.
 Using tiles cut from natural stone, such as marble, limestone, travertine or slate, the tumbling process wears off sharp edges to produce the timeworn appearance of antique stone.
 Although it evokes a rustic charm, frameless tile is much more of a challenge to install because of its slightly curved, irregular edges and often porous, pitted surface.

 Lay down drop cloths to protect the flooring and countertop.
-Switch off the power to any electrical outlets or light switches in your back ground area, then eliminate their cover plates using a screw driver.
+Switch off the power to any electrical outlets or light switches in your back Landscaping area, then eliminate their cover plates using a screw driver.
 Lightly sand painted drywall with 80-grit sandpaper to roughen the surface and allow to get a much better bond to the tile.
 Wipe dust off the drywall using a clean, moist cloth.

 Measure and mark the middle of the wall right onto the bottom edge of this wall — where the wall meets the countertop — using a pencil.
 When organizing your tile layout, line up the middle of the initial tile on this mark to make certain the backsplash is centered on the wall.

 Gauge the tumbled tiles and draw level, or flat, and sloping, or vertical, reference lines on the wall, using a carpenter’s level.
 You do not have to draw in every tile, just one line for every couple rows and columns of tiles to guide your installation.
 You do need to take into account the width of grout joints between tiles.
 Although you can install most stone tile with a 1/8-inch grout joint, installing tumbled tile often requires using a wider grout combined — usually 1/4 inch into 3/8 inch — to accommodate its irregular borders and slight variations in size.